 Stewardship of the Equine Environment, reducing your environmental hoofprint will provide students with an understanding of the importance of properly managing the natural environment and built facilities to optimize the health of their horses.
 This course will introduce students to concepts related to the natural ecosystem, ecosystem services and beneficial management practices.
 The relationshp between the 'health' and 'wellbeing' of the environment and the health and wellbeing of the horse will be explored as well as the role of the equine industry in meeting broader societal goals of environmental citizenship.
 A wide range of current topics such as wildlife habitat and management, manure management, source water protection policies, and 'green' building concepts will also be examined through an equine industry perspective.

-- Conducted a basic biophysical inventory of a rural property through the application of nature interpretation skills.
+- Conduct a basic biophysical inventory of a farm or rural property through the application of nature interpretation skills;

-- Highlighted their farm’s environmental strengths, identify areas of concern, and set realistic action plans with time tables.
+Identify and highlight a farm or rural properties environmental strengths and areas of concern, and set realistic action plans with timetables;

-- Investigated a current issue related to the equine industry and environmental stewardship.
+Investigate a current issue related to the equine industry and environmental stewardship examining the relationship between environmental stewardship and horse health issues;

 This course will explore a wide range of topics including: